• Home

 Benjamin Moore Revere Pewter is probably one of the most popular greige’s out there, but when have I ever listened to anybody else?
 It’s not that I didn’t like it, but when I saw them side by side, I just decided that I liked Worldly Gray better.

 Again I think it all goes back to the cool undertones of SW Worldly Gray that made me lean more towards that color.
-Although super popular, when I have seen BM Revere Pewter in real rooms and online, to me it has way more of the brown undertones that I’m just not super crazy about.
+Although super popular, when I have seen BM Revere Pewter in real rooms and online, to me it has way more of the brown undertones than gray undertone that I’m just not super crazy about.

 I think that it looks beautiful in a lot of spaces, but knowing the layout, the flow, and the fact that our basement doesn’t have a ton of natural light, I would rather have more of a cool greige so that it doesn’t feel as brown.